kyma-project/docker-registry/docs/user/technical-reference/04-30-storage-configuration.md

 ## s3

-Similarly to the Azure, the s3 storage can be configured in the DockerRegistry `spec.storage.s3` field.
-The only required field are `bucket` that contains the s3 bucket name and `region` that specifies where the bucket is located.
-This storage type allows to provide additional optional configuration, which is described in the [article about the DockerRegistry CR](../resources/06-20-docker-registry-cr.md).
-One of the optional configuration is the `secretName` that contains authentication method to the s3 storage in following format:
+Similarly to Azure, the s3 storage can be configured in the DockerRegistry `spec.storage.s3` field.
+The only required field is `bucket` which contains the s3 bucket name and `region` which specifies where the bucket is located.
+This storage type allows you to provide additional optional configuration, which is described in [DockerRegistry CR](../resources/06-20-docker-registry-cr.md).
+One of the optional configurations is the `secretName` that contains the authentication method to the s3 storage in the following format:

 * `accountKey` - contains the key used to authenticate to the s3 storage
 * `secretKey` - contains the name used to authenticate to the s3 storage